-Laboratory and real-world testing demonstrated that the VRU-MAP application represents a proof-of-concept from both design and implementation perspectives, with the potential to provide user-centric navigation assistance for people with a broad range of disabilities.
-In line with the principles of Universal Design, deployment of this concept could also find value as a pedestrian routing application for pedestrians without disabilities, particularly those who value route flexibility and customization.
+Laboratory and real-world testing demonstrated that the VRU-MAP application represents a solid proof-of-concept from both design and implementation perspectives, with the potential to provide user-centric navigation assistance for people with a broad range of disabilities.
+In line with the principles of Universal Design, deployment of this concept could also find value as a pedestrian routing application for non-disabled users, particularly those who value route flexibility and customization.